ChaitanyaAgarwal72/Interact/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 We welcome contributions from the community!
-If you have ideas for new games, improvements, or bug fixes, please consider contributing.
+If you have ideas, improvements, or bug fixes, please consider contributing.
 Here's how you can get started:

 1. Fork the repository.
 2. Create a new branch for your feature or fix.
 3. Make your changes and commit them.
 4. Open a pull request to submit your contributions.

-Let's work together to make this collection even more entertaining and enjoyable!
+Let's work together to make this project even more entertaining and enjoyable!

 ## License